-The Commission continued with its de-risking investment strategy during 2018-19 with the final step of the de-risking glidepath allocated to the Fund effective July 1, 2018.
-The objective of the de-risking investment strategy implemented in July 2012 was to preserve capital, mitigate fluctuating investment returns caused by market volatility and reduce risk as the TSF winds down to its legislative end date of June 30, 2030.
-The first re-risking stage of the strategy will begin on July 1, 2019 where the Plan's short-term investment target will decrease to 50% from 65% with offsetting increases to universe bonds (20% to 30%) and real estate (5% to 10%).
+The Commission's de-risking investment strategy implemented in July 2012 had the objective to preserve capital, mitigate fluctuating investment returns caused by market volatility and reduce risk while the TSF winds down to its legislative end date of June 30, 2030.
+The strategy acknowledges the reduced asset base and the lower impact higher risk assets will have on overall TSF market values after 2018.
+As a result, return seeking assets were reintroduced to the Fund with the first re-risking stage of the strategy implemented on July 1, 2019.
+The re-risking phase has the Plan's short-term investment target decreasing to 50% from 65% with offsetting increases to universe bonds (20% to 30%) and real estate (5% to 10%).
+The Fund's exposure to risker assets will gradually increase until 2025 with the next step of the re-risking phase commencing July 1, 2021.